Invert SARIMA models to AR

 Xiaoqian Wang

-My research interests include time series analysis and statistical computing.
+My research interests mainly include time series forecasting and big data analysis.